ietf-wg-acme/acme/draft-ietf-acme-acme.md

 When a client receives an order from the server in reply to a new order request, it downloads the authorization resources by sending POST-as-GET requests to the indicated URLs.
-If the client initiates authorization using a request to the new authorization resource, it will have already received the pending authorization object in the response to that request.
+If the client initiates authorization using a request to the newAuthz resource, it will have already received the pending authorization object in the response to that request.